Biosignature: ExoMars Orbiter

 The 2016 ExoMars Trace Gas Orbiter (TGO) is a Mars telecommunications orbiter and atmospheric gas analyzer mission.
-It delivered the Schiaparelli EDM lander and then began to settle into its science orbit to map the sources of methane on Mars and other gases, and in doing so, will help select the landing site for the Rosalind Franklin rover to be launched in 2022.
+It delivered the Schiaparelli EDM lander and then began to settle into its science orbit to map the sources of methane on Mars and other gases, and in doing so, will help select the landing site for the Rosalind Franklin rover to be launched in 2028.
 The primary objective of the Rosalind Franklin rover mission is the search for biosignatures on the surface and subsurface by using a drill able to collect samples down to a depth of 2 m, away from the destructive radiation that bathes the surface.

 Mars 2020 Rover

 The Mars 2020 rover, which launched in 2020, is intended to investigate an astrobiologically relevant ancient environment on Mars, investigate its surface geological processes and history, including the assessment of its past habitability, the possibility of past life on Mars, and potential for preservation of biosignatures within accessible geological materials.
 In addition, it will cache the most interesting samples for possible future transport to Earth.

+In 2024, Perseverance found a rock, called Cheyava Falls, during its exploration of the Jezero Crater.
+The rover's instruments detected organic compounds within the rock.
+According to NASA, Cheyava Falls "possesses qualities that fit the definition of a possible indicator of ancient life".

+On 10 September 2025, NASA reported a "potential biosignature" finding in Cheyava Falls: organic-carbon–bearing mudstones hosting sub-millimetre nodules and millimetre-scale reaction fronts enriched in ferrous iron phosphate and iron sulfide, consistent with vivianite and greigite imply low-temperature, post-depositional redox reactions between organics and Fe–S–P minerals; these textures and chemistries qualify as potential biosignatures but requiring further study and sample return for confirmation.
+On Earth, vivianite is frequently found in sediments, peat bogs, and around decaying organic matter.
+Similarly, certain forms of microbial life on Earth can produce greigite.
+The same organic materials can be produced by non-biological processes which require "hot conditions" like volcanic activity; the rock location suggests that it was underwater, and there is no detected past volcanic activity in that region.

+If confirmed, this biosignature would mean that there were a microbial life on Mars around 3.5 billion years ago.
+According to geologist Michael Tice:

 Titan Dragonfly

-NASA's Dragonfly lander/aircraft concept is proposed to launch in 2025 and would seek evidence of biosignatures on the organic-rich surface and atmosphere of Titan, as well as study its possible prebiotic primordial soup.
+NASA's Dragonfly lander/aircraft concept is proposed to launch in 2028 and would seek evidence of biosignatures on the organic-rich surface and atmosphere of Titan, as well as study its possible prebiotic primordial soup.
 Titan is the largest moon of Saturn and is widely believed to have a large subsurface ocean consisting of a salty brine.
 In addition, scientists believe that Titan may have the conditions necessary to promote prebiotic chemistry, making it a prime candidate for biosignature discovery.